J24-E03/W07-D01-Java-Arrays/src/main/java/org/dcistudent/infamousjohn/Arrays.md

 );
 ```

-This exercise creates a random array and uses the `countOddEvenNumbers` method to count how many numbers are odd or even.
+This exercise counts the odd and even numbers in an array of 10 random numbers using `countOddEvenNumbers`.

 #### `countOddEvenNumbers` Method